 A non-molestation order prohibits someone from behaving in a certain way towards another person.
-Each non-molestation order will be tailored to the individual circumstances.
-If you have applied for a non-molestation order it can:
+Each non-molestation order will be tailored to address individual circumstances.
+If you have applied for a non-molestation order it can, among other things:

 Mediation is when an independent and professionally trained mediator helps you work out an agreement with your former partner about issues such as:

 In the first session known as a MIAM (Mediation Information and Assessment Meeting) you will have an opportunity to meet the mediator individually and the process will be explained to you.
 After you have both attended an individual meeting, there will be a first joint meeting with the mediator.
 They will then get you and your partner to talk in a constructive way, and encourage you to start looking at options and ideas.
 In this way they are often able to help you find a workable solution, and one that can become part of a legal document.